 People who have been granted asylum may be able to petition for certain immediate family members to come to the United States as derivative asylees.
 If you were granted asylum and have a spouse or minor children abroad or in the United States who are not U.S. citizens, you should speak to an immigration lawyer.

 People who have been granted asylum may be eligible to apply for permanent resident status (a green card) one year after being granted asylum.
 You should speak with a lawyer before submitting your application for permanent residence.
 You may be required to attend another interview and it is important to be prepared.

 If you are serious about getting legal immigration assistance a consultation is the best place to start.
-Spend up to a full hour with an immigration lawyer to discuss the details of your case, get answers to your questions, work through complex issues and supporting documents and plan an immigration strategy for obtaining benefits.Schedule a Consultation
+Spend up to a full hour with an immigration lawyer to discuss the details of your case, get answers to your questions, work through immigration issues and supporting documents and plan an immigration strategy.Schedule a Consultation